 The GAP™ is an avenue for us to work closely with students on a weekly basis, where we can provide them the exposure that they require to succeed academically in Science.
 During the P6 GAP™, there will be in-class exercises and homework for our Primary 6 students.

-By structuring our lessons in this manner (CCI™ before GAP™), we ensure that students who join us are at the same pace and understanding as the rest of the students.
-This helps them to progress much faster and prevents them from having to play “catch-up” or become lost when we make references to science techniques and answering structures taught previously.
+We ensure that students who join us are at the same pace and understanding as the rest of the students.
+This helps them to progress much faster and prevents them from having to play “catch-up” or become lost when we make references to Science techniques and answering structures taught previously.

 FORMS, USES & SOURCES OF ENERGY (ENERGY)

 - Sources of Energy

 - Energy Conversion Template Structure